kzar/bitratchet-js/README.md

  - Each field's value should either be a primitive or a function that takes the current record context and returns one.
  - During parsing if a primitive returns `undefined` it's data will be skipped.
  - During parsing if a primitive returns anything else without the `parse` property the value returned will be used for the field.
+ - During unparsing if a value for a field is missing and the primtive contains a `missing` option the `missing` option's value will be used instead.
+If the `missing` option is a function the function will be called with the record's context at that point in time.

+Notes
-Note - for convenience record.parse can accept a hex string instead of a proper ArrayBuffer of data.
+ - For convenience record.parse can accept a hex string instead of a proper ArrayBuffer of data.
+ - As Record is the prototypical dynamic primitive the `parse` and `unparse` functions will return an object containing the length and data like `{ data : ..., length : ... }` instead of just the data.

 Extending
 ---------

-Bitratchet is easy to extend, you can make your own primitives with total flexibility to suit your needs whilst still leveraging the provided tools.
+Bitratchet is easy to extend, you can make your own primitives with total flexibility to suit your needs whilst still leveraging ones provided.
 (Refer to the list of rules primtives must abide to in the primtive section above when creating your own.)

 For example here's a timestamp primtive that makes use of the number primitive to easily parse timestamps in the data: